Thermodynamic potential: Natural variables

+where the sums are over all species j.
 If there is only one species, then we are done.
 But, if there are, say, two species, then there will be additional potentials such as $U[\mu_1,\mu_2] = U-\mu_1 N_1-\mu_2 N_2$ and so on.
 If there are D dimensions to the thermodynamic space, then there are 2^{D} unique thermodynamic potentials.
 For the most simple case, a single phase ideal gas, there will be three dimensions, yielding eight thermodynamic potentials.

 Fundamental equations

 The definitions of the thermodynamic potentials may be differentiated and, along with the first and second laws of thermodynamics, a set of differential equations known as the fundamental equations follow.
 (Actually they are all expressions of the same fundamental thermodynamic relation, but are expressed in different variables.)
 By the first law of thermodynamics, any differential change in the internal energy U of a system can be written as the sum of heat flowing into the system subtracted by the work done by the system on the environment, along with any change due to the addition of new particles to the system: